 And then there’s the regular goodness of the knit upper and the new midsole material which produces a cushioned and responsive ride.
 If you’re ok with a zero/negative drop running shoe, then the Escalante 1.5 should be on your list.

-Not only is the Ride ISO an excellent daily trainer, its just-right softness helps it play multiple roles.
+Not only is the Saucony Ride ISO 2 an excellent daily trainer, but its just-right softness also serves multiple roles.

-Unlike some soft neutral trainers, the Ride ISO’s relatively firm midsole supports runs at faster paces.
+Unlike some soft neutral trainers, the Ride ISO 2’s relatively firm midsole supports runs at faster paces.
 In short, if you’re running a marathon with a personal time goal, then lacing up the Ride ISO is a good idea.
-It’s lightweight for a fully-loaded running shoe – the Ride ISO weighs 8.5 ounces.
+It’s fairly lightweight for a fully-loaded running shoe – the Ride ISO weighs 8.8 ounces.

-The ISOFIT upper can feel bunchy at times.
-That being said, the inner sleeve and the engineered mesh covering wraps the foot in secure comfort.
+The ISOFIT upper has improved over the previous iterations; the inner sleeve and the engineered mesh covering wraps the foot in secure comfort.

 4) Nike Epic React V2 Women’s